 Dr. Alessio Fasano has spent over 30 years studying role of the gut in human health.
-His research team discovered “zonulin,” which is a protein that controls the gaps between the cell walls in the intestine.
-This gut protein can widen or reduce these gaps.
+His research team discovered “zonulin,” a protein that controls the gaps between the cell walls in the intestine (7).
+Zonulin can widen or reduce these gaps.

 Fasano says it maybe a person’s genes that determine when and where these openings appear, and whether the larger molecules that slip through produce adverse reactions.

 Zonulin levels are said to be raised when a person who is gluten sensitive ingests gliadin [gluten component].
-This leads to increased permeability at the tight junctions which allows these particles into the blood leading to the progression of celiac disease and other autoimmune disorders.
+This leads to increased permeability at the tight junctions which allows these particles into the blood leading to the progression of celiac disease and other autoimmune disorders (8).

 - Crohn’s disease,

 - Those undergoing chemotherapy